 7. Look for leaks

 Feeling a draft coming from your windows?
-It’s costing you and the planet.
-Caulking and weather-stripping your windows with stop between 25% and 50% heat loss.
+It's costing you and the planet.
+Caulking and weather-stripping your windows will stop between 25% and 50% heat loss.

 8. Install a programmable thermostat!